Is Red Wine Really Heart Healthy?

 Why Alcohol May be Good for Your Heart

-Current research is digging deeper into how wine specifically can help the heart, focusing on the role of antioxidants and resveratrol, a polyphenol compound—a category of chemicals found in plants, fruit and vegetables, and wine (from grapes).
-Resveratrol is believed to act similarly to antioxidants in preventing damage to the body that can potentially increase the risk of heart disease, cancer, and other chronic conditions.
+Current research is digging deeper into how wine specifically can help the heart, focusing on the role of antioxidants and resveratrol, a polyphenol compound — a category of chemicals found in plants, fruits and vegetables and wine (from grapes).
+Resveratrol is believed to act similarly to antioxidants in preventing damage to the body that can potentially increase the risk of heart disease, cancer and other chronic conditions.

 However, this doesn’t mean you should drink wine or other alcoholic drinks every day.
-Because the medical jury is still out as to whether the alcohol is providing the benefit, or if it’s the healthier lifestyle of exercising and eating healthy foods that most people who don’t drink or drink in moderation tend to also follow.
+The medical jury is still out on whether the alcohol itself is providing the benefit, or if it’s the healthier lifestyle habits often practiced by people who choose not to drink or to drink in moderation.

-While there are some heart-health pros to alcohol, there are some serious cons.
-For instance, drinking too much alcohol can increase triglycerides (fats in the blood that can cause LDL levels and cholesterol to increase), and lead to a variety of cardiovascular issues, including:
+While there are some heart-healthy benefits to drinking red wine, there are also serious risks.
+For instance, drinking too much alcohol can increase triglycerides (fats in the blood that can cause LDL levels and cholesterol to increase) and lead to a variety of cardiovascular issues, including: